London, Tilbury and Southend line: Separation of the District line

-The need for more District Line services led to discussions with the London Transport Executive(LTE), which had replaced the LPTB in the early 1950s.
+The need for more District Line services led to discussions with the London Transport Executive (LTE), which had replaced the LPTB on 1 January 1948.
 The main problems were goods train crossing moves at Bromley, Little Ilford and Barking East prevented more trains operating on the District Line.
 To ensure total separation the Grays to Romford service would need to be split into distinct halves at Upminster, although a flyover was briefly considered.
 This meant the Romford line disconnected from the rest of the LTS line.
 The railway executive division of the British Transport Commission were initially opposed to the idea but on 17 July 1952 the Eastern Region was instructed to engage with the LTE on this issue.

 The LTE took over the electric supply of the Local Lines whilst main line electrification which would have a different supply was being progressed.
 The electrification plan had already predicted the end of the former goods exchange sidings at Plaistow and West Ham (which would move to the new Ripple Lane marshalling yard) and the closure of Plaistow Engine Shed (on the northern side of the Local Lines).
 This meant the closure of the Bow to Bromley curve was feasible with traffic being routed via Forest Gate Junction of the T&FG line and this happened on 11 September 1959.

 Various crossovers between the two sets of lines and sidings were removed during this project and the canopies were removed from the main line platforms.
 A summary of the changes is shown below but does not include other changes such as goods yard closures which happened in the 1960s.
 Also during this time London Transport (LT) re-signalled the Local Lines between 1958 and 1960 with a new LT signal box at Upminster and a facility shared with BR at Barking.
 BR re-signalled the main lines in 1960 to 1961 which saw the abolition of many of the old signal boxes.
 It was shortly after this period that the Limehouse Curve was closed on 5 November 1962.